 Van Location and Keys Pick Up

-The club vans are parked near the Interislander ferry terminal.
-The club Transport officer will give you directions.
+The Transport officer will give you directions to where the vans are parked.
 The keys must be collected from the club gear room on the Wednesday night prior to your trip.

 Van at the Road End